CityStoriesUCLA/citystories-LA-docs/_docs/mod6.md

 * You are going to create a new file here by clicking the "Create New File" button [](https://help.github.com/assets/images/help/repository/create_new_file.png)
 * The first think we want to do is name our file - **The filename is important!**
     * Start the file name with today's date in this format: `YYYY-MM-DD`, for example `2018-02-12`
-    * Next in the filename will be and underscore `_` followed by the quarter, for example `w18` for Winter 2018
+    * Next in the filename will be a dash `-` followed by the quarter, for example `w18` for Winter 2018
     * Next will be another underscore, followed by your group number, for example `_01` for group 1
-    * Finally, add the Markdown file extension `.md` -- you'll end up with something like: `2018-02-12_w18_01.md`
+    * Finally, add the Markdown file extension `.md` -- you'll end up with something like: `2018-02-12-w18_01.md`
 * Now that we've given our file a name, let's add some of the "Frontmatter", or the article's metadata.
 Copy and paste the following into the text area of your file - make sure you get all the lines, including the three dashes on the first and last lines!:

 <script src="https://gist.github.com/kirschbombe/a806fe27ca6c9edb46c06c209b79d1f1.js"></script>